bikeindex/bike_index_ios/README.md

 At this point the full suite of tools should be installed and available.

+###### Git hooks

+Git hooks are in the local [.githooks](.githooks) directory and can be connected with `git config --local core.hooksPath .githooks/`.
+These files should be marked executable already.

+###### Swift Format

+Formatting is done with [swiftlang/swift-format](https://github.com/swiftlang/swift-format/)

+Lint with: `swift format lint --recursive  BikeIndex/ UnitTests/ UITests/`

+Format with: `swift format --in-place --recursive  BikeIndex/ UnitTests/ UITests/`

+The configuration will be loaded by default from [.swift-format](.swift-format)

 #### Tests

 Test-driven development is an important tool for this project.
 In your local environment run the tests with Xcode, or set up the local suite of tools to install fastlane and run `bundle exec fastlane ios tests`.